eddie-energy/architecture/arc42/eddie-framework/runtime-view/runtime-view.md

 ![](./figures/eddie-framework-request-permission.svg)

 1. The Eligible Party defines a new Data Need using the API or the Admin Console.
-2. The EP embeds the EDDIE Popup on their website and configures it with the created Data Need.
+1. The EP embeds the EDDIE Popup on their website and configures it with the created Data Need.
-3. The Customer visits the EP Website and clicks the EDDIE Popup to begin the permission process.
+1. The Customer visits the EP Website and clicks the EDDIE Popup to begin the permission process.
+1. The EP Website opens a Permission Dialog with the EDDIE Popup.
+1. The EDDIE Popup requests the available Data Needs from the EDDIE Core.
+1. The EDDIE Popup requests the available Permission Administrators from the EDDIE Core.
-4. The EDDIE Popup requests the available Data Needs, Permission Administrators, and Region Connector metadata from the EDDIE Core.
+1. The EDDIE Popup requests the available Region Connector metadata from the EDDIE Core.
-5. The Customer reviews the Data Need, selects their country and Permission Administrator.
+1. The Customer reviews the Data Need, selects their country and Permission Administrator.
+1. The Customer selects their country and Permission Administrator.
-6. The EDDIE Popup retrieves the appropriate Region Connector element for the selected PA.
+1. The EDDIE Popup retrieves the appropriate Region Connector element for the selected PA.
-7. The Customer interacts with the RC element (e.g., enters metering point ID, access token).
+1. The Customer interacts with the RC element (e.g., enters metering point ID, access token).
-8. The EDDIE Popup sends the permission request to the Region Connector based on the customer’s input.
+1. The EDDIE Popup sends the permission request to the Region Connector based on the customer’s input.
-9. The EDDIE Popup subscribes to updates on the permission status from the EDDIE Core.
+1. The EDDIE Popup subscribes to updates on the permission status from the EDDIE Core.
-10. The EDDIE Core forwards the permission request to the relevant Region Connector.
+1. The EDDIE Core forwards the permission request to the relevant Region Connector.
-11. The Region Connector redirects the Customer to their Permission Administrator’s portal to approve the request.
+1. The Region Connector redirects the Customer to their Permission Administrator’s portal to approve the request.
-12. The Customer reviews and accepts the permission request in the PA portal.
+1. The Customer reviews and accepts the permission request in the PA portal.
-13. The Region Connector notifies the EDDIE Core that the permission has been accepted.
+1. The Region Connector notifies the EDDIE Core that the permission has been accepted.
-14. The EDDIE Core informs the EDDIE Popup, which displays a confirmation or success page to the Customer.
+1. The EDDIE Core informs the EDDIE Popup about the confirmation.
+1. The EDDIE Popup displays a confirmation or success page to the Customer.
-15. The Eligible Party can now begin retrieving validated energy data via the EDDIE Core, which communicates with the Region Connector to access the data.
+1. The Eligible Party sends request to retrieve validated energy data to the EDDIE core.
+1. The EDDIE Core communicates with the Region Connector to access the data.
+1. The Region Connector provides validated energy data.

 ## The customer revokes a previously granted permission